 When your copy leads with 'virtue and value' you have a high chance of capturing your prospect's attention and interest.
 Whereas copy that leads with 'credibility and credentials' is doomed to failure.
 Your customers only care about virtue and value, so make sure you always put that first.

-You can hear more from Paul about persuasive and productive copywriting by attending his one-day Copywriting Masterclass at the IDM in London on 16th February.
+You can hear more from Paul about persuasive and productive copywriting by attending his one-day Copywriting Masterclass at the IDM.